typst/hayagriva/README.md

 hayagriva literature.yml reference
 ```

-Hayagriva defaults to the Author Date style of the Chicago Manual of Style (17th edition).
-If you prefer to use another style, you can, for example, do the following to use the style of ther American Psychological Association instead:
+Hayagriva defaults to the Author-Date style of the Chicago Manual of Style (17th edition).
+If you prefer to use another style, you can, for example, do the following to use the style of the American Psychological Association instead:
 ```bash
 hayagriva literature.yml reference -s apa
 ```